 Chairman: Councillor Robinson

-6. Any other items that the Chairman decides are urgent by reason of special circumstances that must be specified.
+4. Any other items which the chairman decides are urgent by reason of special circumstances which must be specified.

 PRESENT: – Councillor Robinson in the chair.

-The panel met at the Civic Centre, Scunthorpe.
+The panel met at Church Square House, Scunthorpe.

-71 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - The following members declared personal interests -
+30 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - There were no declarations of personal or personal and prejudicial interests

 No whip was declared.